openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 /*
  * OCall to make regular munmap syscall.
- * @param[in] addr start address of the memory to unmap.
+ * @param[in] addr Start address of the memory to unmap.
- * @param[in] length length of the area.
+ * @param[in] length Length of the area.
 This must be a multiple of the page size.
  * @retval 0 The operation was successful.
  * @retval errno Error as reported by munmap syscall.
  */
 int sgx_munmap_ocall(void *addr, size_t length);

 ```